January 25, 2021

 The composition of CSG’s team represented another departure from the traditional ESOP advisor model.
 Kaplan surrounded himself with experts from various backgrounds, including commercial banking, law, accounting, and private enterprise.
 These unique skill sets helped foster CSG’s boundary-pushing approach.

 When CSG Partners entered the market, leveraged ESOP financing was largely facilitated through seller-guaranteed loans.
 Although shareholders were generally willing to accept a modicum of seller financing, the slow payouts and minimal risk diversification put ESOPs at a competitive disadvantage.

 CSG sought to bridge this financing gap with extensive educational outreach.
-“We were prepared to explain the ins-and-outs of ESOPs to any financial institution willing to listen,” remembers Kaplan.
-“We were eager to offer thought leadership, and we wanted to be every lender's first call.”
+“We were prepared to explain the ins-and-outs of employee ownership to any financial institution willing to listen,” remembers Kaplan.
+“We were eager to offer ESOP thought leadership, and we wanted to be every lender's first call.”